 Neurodegeneration, R-loops, SMN, Spinal muscular atrophy, ZPR1

 Digital Object Identifier (DOI)

 Kannan, Annapoorna; Jiang, Xiaoting; He, Lan; Ahmad, Saif; and Gangwani, Laxman, "ZPR1 prevents R-loop accumulation, upregulates SMN2 expression and rescues spinal muscular atrophy" (2020).
-Neurobiology.
+Translational Neuroscience.
 495.